List of tallest buildings in Raleigh

 Raleigh, the second largest city in North Carolina, is home to more than 50 completed high-rise buildings, 14 of which stand taller than at least 250 ft.
 The tallest building in Raleigh is the 32-story PNC Plaza, which rises 538 ft tall and was completed in 2008.
 It also stands as the tallest building in the state of North Carolina outside Charlotte.
 The second-tallest skyscraper in the city is Two Hannover Square, which rises 431 ft and was completed in 1991.
 The Wells Fargo Capitol Center, completed in 1990, is Raleigh's third tallest building, rising at 400 feet (122 m).
 Overall, of the 25 tallest buildings in North Carolina, three are located in Raleigh.

 The history of skyscrapers in Raleigh began with the completion of the North Carolina State Capitol in 1840.
+The first skyscraper in the city is the Briggs Hardware Building, which was completed in 1874.
+Overall, the Council on Vertical Urbanism ranks Raleigh's skyline is the 46th largest in the United States, 63rd in North America, and 285th in the world.